Henry Kaleialoha Allen: Biography

+Allen died in Kahului, Hawaii on December 24, 2022, at the age of 89.

 Career

-Allen plays steel guitar and sings.
-He has toured internationally, achieving particular popularity in Japan.
-He composes and arranges Hawaiian music.
-For his production company he produces and directs "Polynesian spectaculars".
-He performs on a Fender double Stringmaster.
-He performed for various television series, including Barnaby Jones, Hawaiian Eye and Mama's Family, and regularly appeared on the QVC shopping channel.
-He has released at least three albums, Blue Hawaii, Magic of Steel Guitar, and Memories of Hawaii.
-He has worked with such artists as Alfred Apaka and Martin Denny.
+Allen played steel guitar and sung.
+He toured internationally, achieving particular popularity in Japan.
+Allen composed and arranged Hawaiian music.
+For his production company he produced and directed "Polynesian spectaculars".
+He performed on a Fender double Stringmaster.
+Allen performed for various television series, including Barnaby Jones, Hawaiian Eye and Mama's Family, and regularly appeared on the QVC shopping channel.
+He released at least three albums, Blue Hawaii, Magic of Steel Guitar, and Memories of Hawaii.
+Allen worked with such artists as Alfred Apaka and Martin Denny.